shuojiangcn/AutoTRIZ-Repository/casebase/casebase.md

 ### Case 6

-- **Reference:** Peter R.N.
-Childs, Mechanical Design Engineering Handbook (Second Edition), Page 136.
+- **Reference:** Childs, P., 2013, Mechanical Design Engineering Handbook (Second Edition), Butterworth-Heinemann, Page 136.
 - **Problem Description:** In competitive high diving, it is important for the diver to engage in much practice but repetitive diving involves multiple impacts between the diver and the water potentially leading to injuries.
 - **Improving Feature:** (9, 'Speed')
 - **Worsening Feature:** (27, 'Reliability')